Dudley James Ponting

 At the time of his daughter Gracie Joan's marriage in 1926 Dudley describes himself as "independent".
 He describes himself the same way when he was granted administration of his aunt Alice Morris Snell's estate on 5 November 1927 (Appendix M).

-In 1928 Mr Dudley J Ponting is also listed in the telephone directory at 96 Wymering Mansion, Maida Vale and the entry is followed by "concert direction".
+In 1928 Grace Florence Ponting was still at 28, Castellain Road, Maida Vale.
+Also listed at the address are William Robert Mealing and Winifred Whiting.
+Her husband is not listed, but in 1928 Mr Dudley J Ponting is also listed in the telephone directory at 96 Wymering Mansion, Maida Vale and the entry is followed by "concert direction".
+The photograph below was taken in 1928 and was given by Grace Florence to her daughter Gracie Joan Ponting.

-Dudley appears to have had a brush with the law later in life, although the article in the Hartlepool Mail, Durham on 20 May 1936 titled "Getting a Boy into Eton - Precentors visitor - Men on conspiracy charge" does not explain Dudley's role in the events it describes.
+Dudley appears to have had a brush with the law later in life, the family understand that he was arrested and sentenced for misrepresenting evidence at a trial in which he defended a friend.
+The following articles, firstly from the Hartlepool Mail, Durham on 20 May 1936 titled "Getting a Boy into Eton - Precentors visitor - Men on conspiracy charge" do not really explain Dudley's role in the events it describes.

 "Mr H Ley, a precenter and music master at Eton College alleged at Windsor Police Station today that a man who said he wanted to enter his son in college endeavoured to get various sums of money from him